grygy/pv217-microservices-materials/08/README.md

 #### 2.2.
 Add custom timer metric to `FlightResource`

-In `FlightResource` class, inject `MeterRegistry` and add a timer metric to measure the duration of the `cancel` method.
+In `FlightResource` class, add a timer metric to measure the duration of the `cancel` method.

 #### 2.3.
 Check the metrics in Prometheus